Big Soft Sugar Cookies (with Frosting!)

 To make the sugar cookies:

 • Preheat the oven to 350 F. Line two baking sheets with parchment paper.
-For the best results, I recommend using uninsulated aluminum baking sheets.
+For the best results, I recommend using non-insulated, light-colored baking sheets.

 • In a medium bowl, whisk or sift together the flour, baking soda, and salt.
 Set aside for a moment.

 • Turn the mixer speed to low, and gradually add the flour mixture.
 Mix until just a few streaks of flour remain.
-Stop the mixer and finish mixing by hand, being sure to scrape the bottom and sides of the bowl well with a rubber spatula.
+Do not overmix here– stop the mixer just when the flour is incorporated.
+After you stop the mixer, give the dough a few good stirs by hand with a rubber spatula, being sure to scrape the bottom and sides of the bowl so everything is well-mixed.

-• Use a #24 cookie scoop (3 TBSP, or 1.75 oz) to scoop large balls of cookie dough onto the baking sheets—you should get about 18 cookies from this recipe.
-Bake at 350 F for 16-18 minutes, until the cookies are puffed and just starting to take on color around the edges.
-The tops should still remain virtually colorless.
+• Use a #24 cookie scoop (3 TBSP, or 1.75 oz) to scoop large balls of cookie dough —you should get about 18 cookies from this recipe.
+Roll the balls between your hand and place them a few inches apart on the parchment-covered baking sheet.s

 • Let the cookies cool completely before frosting.